 Is It Bad For Boxers To Lift Weights?

 Certain styles of weight training can be bad for boxers.
-Whereas strength training programs specifically designed for boxing like Strength Train Like A Professional Boxer are highly beneficial for boxers.
+Whereas weight training programs specifically designed for boxing like Strength Train Like A Professional Boxer are highly beneficial for boxers.

 Lifting weights for boxing should generally be lower in volume, but higher in intensity coming from load or speed.
 Exercises such as jump squats, medicine ball throws, and neck training are staples in a boxers training program.